cilium/cilium/Documentation/gettingstarted/aws-eni.rst

 ---------------------------------

 Cilium will use both the primary and secondary IP addresses assigned to ENIs.
-Use of the primary IP address optimizes the number of IPs available to pods but can conflict with a DHCP agent running on the node and assigning the primary IP of the ENI to the interface of the node.
+Use of the primary IP address is required for SNAT on the ENI, but this can conflict with a DHCP agent running on the node and assigning the primary IP of the ENI to the interface of the node.
 A common scenario where this happens is if ``NetworkManager`` is running on the node and automatically performing